Busting Myths About Diabetes

 • Understand the effects of food and physical activity

-• Be aware of their bodies
+• Know about their bodies

 • Know how to use insulin if prescribed